 - It's expected to work as you sleep or while you're not paying attention.

 - It's completely untested and each person creates their own self-hypnosis tool.

 - It assumes that words are enough to create coping tools.

 This is something that simply doesn't make sense.
 While there are those that swear by self-hypnosis, we're again looking at a subset of the population that is likely prone to the placebo effect.
-Those that even consider trying to use self-hypnosis are more likely to believe it work and make it work than those that have never heard of it before and are using it because it's "effective."
+Those that even consider trying to use self-hypnosis are more likely to believe it works and make it work than those that have never heard of it before and are using it because it's "effective."

 But again, there are many examples of treatments that are just the placebo effect.
 What makes this much more of a scam is that in some ways it can actually increase your anxiety attack risk.

 That's because one of the issues that seems to create panic attacks in people is thinking about their panic attacks, and unfortunately that's something that self-hypnosis does without necessarily giving you any tools to stop it.

 Every time you utilize self-hypnosis you run the risk of increasing the amount of thought and dedicated time that you spend monitoring your physical symptoms.
 This is something that you need to avoid when it comes to treating panic attacks.
 Ideally, you need to learn how coping tips for when these thoughts and feelings occur without focusing on the attacks all day.